 The M.S. in Financial Planning and Wealth Management program is designed to provide graduate-level finance training to individuals with either career experience in finance or an undergraduate degree in finance / related field.

-The program is available on under Plan B (without thesis), and the program of study is determined in consultation with, and with the approval of, the program director at the time of enrollment.
+The Master’s in Financial Planning and Wealth Management program is available under Plan B (without thesis), and the program of study is determined in consultation with, and with the approval of, the program director at the time of enrollment.
 The program commences at the beginning of the fall semester and ends at the completion of the spring semester.